John Trenchard (writer): Works

-As he inherited considerable wealth, Trenchard was able to devote the greater part of his life to writing on political subjects, his approach being that of a Whig and an opponent of the High Church party.
-With Walter Moyle he wrote An Argument, Shewing that a Standing Army is Inconsistent with a Free Government (1697) and A Short History of Standing Armies in England (1698 and 1731).
+In 1697 he started the Standing Army Controversy by writing with Walter Moyle An Argument, Shewing that a Standing Army is Inconsistent with a Free Government and in 1698 A Short History of Standing Armies in England which was reprinted in 1731.

+His approach was that of a Whig and an opponent of the High Church party.
 He developed anticlerical lines of argument in The Natural History of Superstition (1709), and The Independent Whig, a weekly periodical published in 1720–21 with Thomas Gordon.

+Cato's Letters

-From 1720 to 1723, Trenchard, again with Thomas Gordon, wrote a series of 144 weekly essays entitled Cato's Letters, condemning corruption and lack of morality within the British political system and warning against tyranny.
+With Thomas Gordon Trenchard wrote from 1720 to 1723 a series of 144 weekly essays entitled Cato's Letters, condemning corruption and lack of morality within the British political system and warning against tyranny.
 The essays were published as Essays on Liberty, Civil and Religious, first in the London Journal and then in the British Journal.
 These essays became a cornerstone of the Commonwealthmen tradition.